qiwi/masker/articles/in-search-of-js-data-masker-p1.md

 Sum: $25.00
 Paymethod: credit card *** (sensitive data)
 ```
-With a comparable level of security, this might be in more useful form.
+With a comparable level of security, this might be in more readable form.
 ```
 Recipient: J.S***d
 Sum: $25.00
 Paymethod: credit card 4256 **** **** 3770
 ```
-So modificators should provide the minimum necessary, but not the maximum possible level of data distortion required for a specific context.
+So modifiers should provide the minimum necessary, but not the maximum possible level of data distortion required for a specific context.

 ### Chain of responsibility
 The reasoning above suggests the following `IMasker` contract.